 The Human Concerns Committee acts as the outreach, service and social justice arm of the parish.
 It discerns needs within the parish community and outside world and identifies resources to meet those needs by enlisting the active cooperation of parish members.
 This committee helps to fulfill the justice dimensions of scripture and our church tradition acknowledging that every Christian is called to service and to work for justice.

-Renee Larson, Pastoral Council Liaison
+Pam Pyzyk, Pastoral Council Liaison

-Director of Human Concerns
+Department Director of Formation & Human Concerns

 In addition to the ex officio members and subcommittee liaisons, the committee consists of six to ten at-large members who serve a term of three years, with one successive renewal term allowed if the committee so discerns.

 Human Concerns Committee meeting minutes are approved and posted to the website.

 - Help educate parishioners on social justice issues and Catholic social teaching.

 - Help parishioners to get involved and take action on issues relating to poverty, hunger, justice, peace, healthcare and homelessness on local, national and international levels.